Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 In the electromagnetic spectrum, terahertz radiation is commonly described as sitting between microwave radiation and infrared radiation.

-That position matters because terahertz technology can be discussed in several different contexts:
+That position matters because terahertz technology can be discussed in several very different contexts:

 • spectroscopy